-- Do not teach calculation methods, but rather develop confidence in calculating using a range of age, grade and number ranges appropriate calculation strategies.
+- Do not teach calculation methods but rather develop confidence in calculating using a range of age, grade and number range appropriate calculation strategies.
 The workbooks use pattern and structure to reveal calculation strategies that can be generalized across number ranges.

-- Are available in all official South African Languages for Grades R to 3 and in both English and Afrikaans for Grades 4 to 7.
+- Are available in all official South African languages for Grades R to 3 and in English and Afrikaans for Grades 4 to 7.

 - NumberSense Workbooks by Grade